 "0" or "1"(if left blank, assumed to be 0)If set to "1", this forces VEP to output the coordinates of an overlapping custom feature instead of any found identifier (or value in the case of bigWig) field.
 If set to "0" (the default), VEP will output the identifier field if one is found; if none is found, then the coordinates are used instead.

 - VCF fields :

-You can specify any info type (e.g. "AC") present in the INFO field of the custom input VCF, to add these as custom annotations:
+You can specify any info type (e.g. "AC") present in the INFO field of the custom input VCF or specify "FILTER" for the FILTER field, to add these as custom annotations: